futuregrid/manual/doc/source/account.rst

 Example Project
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-When applying for a project, yo may directly visit the project
+When applying for a project, you may directly visit the project
 creation page and fill it out.
-However, we find it useful to prepare
+However, you may find it useful to
-such a project in a separate text (ASCII, or MS word) document as to
+prepare a separate (ASCII, or MS word) document and take advantage of
-take advantage of spell and grammar checkers.
-Furthermore, as filling
+spelling and grammar checkers.
+Furthermore, as filling out the form
-out the form may take some time, it seems best to just paste and copy
+may take some time, it seems best to just copy and paste from your
-from your document into that form.
-This way you may avoid issues such
+document into the form.
+This way you may avoid issues such as power
-as that your laptop runs out of power or you get a network
-interruption and for some reason you lose the information that is
-requested from you by the form.
+failures or network interruptions which could cause you to lose the
+information that has been entered on the form but not yet submitted.

 Examples for a project can be found also on the portal itself
 when looking at the list of projects conducted on Futuregrid: